Board of Directors

 Willard VanderPloeg

-Charitable Giving Advisor, 5 Foundations
+Charitable Giving Advisor

-He has more than 25 years experience in the charitable sector and in estate and gift planning.
-Willard has a BA in Business Administration from McMaster University and Redeemer College.
+He has more than 30 years’ experience in the charitable sector and in estate and gift planning.
+Willard has a BA in Business Administration from McMaster University anRedeemer College.
 He is a long time member of the Canadian Association of Gift Planners.

 If you have been thinking about making a special gift to support your Hospital, Willard is available to help you.
-Call him at (519)376-2121 ext.
+Call him at 519-376-2121 ext.
 2736.

-Email: Willard Vanderploeg, Charitable Gifting Advisor
+Email: Willard VanderPloeg, Charitable Gifting Advisor